illyasa369/Learning-Docker/dockerFilesAdvanced.md

 ```
 - Sets an environment variable for the container.
 - Can be accessed by the container or program.
+- It is encouraged to use environment variables instead of hardcoding values.
 <br>

 ### Build-time variables